annotation/text-fabric/docs/Use7.md

   phrase sense*
 ```

-The `*` means: always true, so it will not influence the query result set, only its display.
+* The `*` means: always true, so it will not influence the query result set, only its display;
+* In fact, the feature sense is only present on nodes of type `word`.
+But mentioning a feature anywhere in the query
+  will trigger the display wherever it occurs with a non-trivial values.

-The extra data modules are also shown in the provenance listings when you export data from the browser.
+* The extra data modules are also shown in the provenance listings when you export data from the browser.

 ### In a Jupyter notebook